Integrate Viam with ChatGPT to Create a Companion Robot

 }

-Select Raw JSON mode.
+Select JSON mode.
 Copy and paste the following into your modules array to add speech from the Viam app’s Modular Registry:

 {